The 29 Best Vegetarian Cookbooks of All Time

 Recipes, tips, and strategies for easy, delicious vegan meals every day of the week, from America's bestselling vegan cookbook author.

 How does Isa Chandra Moskowitz make flavorful and satisfying vegan meals from scratch every day, often in 30 minutes or less?
 It's easy!
-In ISA DOES IT, the beloved best vegetarian cookbooks author shares 150 new recipes to make weeknight cooking a snap.
+In ISA DOES IT, the beloved best vegetarian cookbook author shares 150 new recipes to make weeknight cooking a snap.

 Mouthwatering recipes like Sweet Potato Red Curry with Rice and Purple Kale, Bistro Beet Burgers, and Summer Seitan Saute with Cilantro and Lime illustrate how simple and satisfying meat-free food can be.